arkency/posts/posts/2017-12-22-using-ruby-parser-and-ast-tree-to-find-deprecated-syntax.md

 ---
-title: "using ruby parser and AST tree to find deprecated syntax"
+title: "Using ruby parser and AST tree to find deprecated syntax"
 created_at: 2017-12-22 11:32:22 +0100
 kind: article
 publish: false